Here, you will find the answers to frequently asked questions.

-Routinely we print 15mer peptides, but we can also provide shorter or longer peptides, up to 20 amino acids in length.
+Routinely we print 15mer peptides, but we also provide shorter or longer peptides, up to 20 amino acids in length.
 For peptides between 17-20 amino acids we need to charge an extra fee per chip.

-For our epitope mapping services we routinely use 15mer peptides and the maximum peptide-peptide overlap of 14 amino acids (equals to a shift of one).
+For our epitope mapping services we routinely use 15mer peptides and the maximum peptide-peptide overlap of 14 amino acids (equals to a shift of 1).
 If desired, we can also adjust the peptide lenths and/or the overlap.